Services for Researchers

 - MacFACTS - McMaster Faculty Academic Contribution Tracking System - web based program to help create Curriculum Vitae in the McMaster format

 - Health Research Services Office

 - ROADS - Research Office for Administration, Development and Support

 - Access our online resources and databases using MacID.
 You must be affiliated with McMaster University to obtain a MacID account.

-- Have the library photocopy journal articles held in the Health Sciences Library (fee based)
+- Use our Photocopy Service to have the library photocopy articles from journals held in the Health Sciences Library (fee based)

 Obtaining items not held at McMaster

 - Use our Interlibrary Loan services , RACER, to obtain books and journals not held at McMaster University

 - Troubleshoot technical problems related to accessing library resources.

 Contact Neera Bhatnagar, Head of Systems & Public Services / Coordinator of Research & Graduate Education Support for more information.